mtbsteve/ROSJoyController/README.md

 [![Click to watch the video](https://github.com/mtbsteve/ROSJoyController/blob/master/Art/IMG_7374.jpg)](https://youtu.be/Eqjn8VuzvqU)

 ## Getting Started
-Download Android Studio 3.2.0 or higher and then use it to build the project files into an .apk file If you are on your Android device, you can directly download the ROSJoyController.apk file from here: https://github.com/mtbsteve/ROSJoyController/raw/master/app/release/app-release.apk
+Download Android Studio 3.5.3 or higher and then use it to build the project files into an .apk file If you are on your Android device, you can directly download the .apk file from here: https://github.com/mtbsteve/ROSJoyController/raw/master/app/release/app-release.apk
 On the host computer, you need to have ROS Kinetic or Melodic installed.
 In addition, you are required to install rosbridge (see http://wiki.ros.org/rosbridge_suite)

 ## Instructions:
-- On the ROS Master computer, open a terminal window, start `roslaunch rosbridge_server rosbridge_websocket.launch` This opens a websocket connection between the Android device and the ROS Master computer via the port 9090.
-The port is hard-coded, in case you need to change it edit the variable in the file Gamepad_Joystick_Fragment.java and in the rosbridge launch file.
+- On the ROS Master computer, open a terminal window, start `roslaunch rosbridge_server rosbridge_websocket.launch` This opens a websocket connection between the Android device and the ROS Master computer on 10.0.1.128 via the port 9090.
+The IP address is preset to an apsync (see https://ardupilot.org/dev/docs/apsync-intro.html) access point (10.0.1.128), and the port is preset to 9090 (rosbridge default), You can change both settings in the ROS Settings menu in the app.
 - Connect your joystick to the USB port of your Android device and turn the Joystick on.
 - Go to Select Controller, select the Logitech 710 icon.
 If the ROS_IP to the master server is set correctly, you will see a "Connected to ROS" message and moving the joystick controls should be reflected in the on screen graphics.
 - In case of a connect error, open ROS Settings menu and set your ROS_IP pointing to the IP of the computer running the ROS master and press SET.
 Go back to the Select Controller menu.